atsyplenkov/sediment-caucasus-anthropocene/README.md

 # How did the suspended sediment load change in the North Caucasus during the Anthropocene?

 This repository contains the main processing steps to explore suspended sediment load (SSL) temporal change in the Terek basin (North Caucasus) during the Anthropocene.
 It is meant to accompany a journal article ([*Tsyplenkov et al., 2021*][doi]).
-This study is part of the ongoing Russian Science Foundation project No. 19-17-00181: *«Quantitative assessment of the slope sediment flux and its changes in the Holocene for the Caucasus mountain rivers.»*
+This study is part of the Russian Science Foundation project No. 19-17-00181: *«Quantitative assessment of the slope sediment flux and its changes in the Holocene for the Caucasus mountain rivers.»*

 For a deep introduction to the study, please refer to:
 >Tsyplenkov AS, Golosov VN, Belyakova PA.
 2021.
 How did the suspended sediment load change in the North Caucasus during the Anthropocene?
 Hydrological Processes 35 (10): 1–20 DOI: 10.1002/hyp.14403